 Trim your trees

 Trees are one of the first things to be affected by forceful winds and they can pose a significant danger to people and property if they become airborne.
-Ensure large trees directly near your home are trimmed and any dead branches are removed.
+You can learn how to properly use your billhook, and then utilize it to ensure large trees directly near your home are trimmed and any dead branches are removed.
 When you’re planting trees around your home, remember that gums lose their branches easily and their shallow roots can cause them to uproot and fall over.

 Secure loose items